-MATH 30 COLLEGE ALGEBRA FOR STEM 4 UNITS
+MATH 30 COLLEGE ALGEBRA FOR STEM4 UNITS

 College algebra core concepts relating to Science, Technology, Engineering and Mathematics (STEM) and Business fields are explored, such as: polynomial, rational, radical, exponential, absolute value, and logarithmic functions; systems of equations; theory of polynomial equations; and analytic geometry.
 Multiple representations, applications and modeling with functions are emphasized throughout.
 May not receive credit if Mathematics 20 or 45 have been completed.
-Prerequisite: MATH 55 with a minimum grade of C or MATH 55B with a minimum grade of C. 4 units lecture, 1 hour laboratory.
+Prerequisite: MATH 55 with a minimum grade of C or MATH 55B with a minimum grade of C or NMAT 255 with a minimum grade of C. 72 hours lecture, 18 hours laboratory.
 AA/AS GE.
-Transfer: CSU, UC; C-ID#MATH 151.
+Transfer: CSU, UC; CSU GE: B4, IGETC: 2A; C-ID# MATH 151.